 Start: Fall, Spring, or Summer; Full- or Part-Time.

 About the Program

-The Education program provides a certificate in Paraeducation and an associate degree in Education.
+The Education program provides a certificate in Paraeducation, an associate degree in Education, and an associate degree in Elementary Education Foundations.
 Coursework offers knowledge and experiences for those planning to work in diverse educational settings.
 Students will: